shenxianpeng/blog/source/daily/index.md

 title: Daily
 ---

-> Starting August 7, 2020, I would like to start recording some small daily happiness in English.
+> Starting August 7, 2020, I would like to start recording some daily/important things in English.

 ---

+## 5/18/2024 - Ready for Lithuania visa interview

+Start May, we have become very busy, and I need to not only for work but also prepare for the visa.

+For work, I need to do KT, Q&A and our regular work.
+For visa, I need to apply Japan visa first and submit documents to Lithuania Embassy in Japan for some reason.

+Hope everything goes well on Tuesday 🙏.

 ## 4/3/2024 - I accepted an offer position in Lithuania